Chives: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Health Benefits of Chives

-People who regularly and mindfully consume Chives experience a variety of positive health effects, the majority of which due to the high nutritional value and bioactive chemical content of the herb.
+People who regularly and mindfully consume Chives experience a variety of positive health effects, the majority of which due to the nutritional value and bioactive chemical content of the herb.

 Chives possess health benefits for your heart and blood vessels.
 The organosulfur compounds in Chives, most notably allicin, may help reduce your cholesterol and blood pressure.
 The reduction of these activities may, in turn, reduce the chance of you developing cardiovascular disease.

 Chives are an excellent source of vitamin K, which has been shown to play an important part in maintaining bone health.
-There is a correlation between getting enough vitamin K in one’s diet and having a decreased risk of bone fractures.
+There is a correlation between getting enough vitamin K in one’ diet and having a decreased risk of bone fractures.
 Vitamin K is necessary for blood clotting, bone density, and bone metabolism, while vitamin C is superb for maintaining a healthy immune system, good skin integrity, producing collagen, and acting as an antioxidant.
 Chives are packed with a plethora of beneficial elements, including potassium, calcium, and iron, amongst others.

 Chemistry of Chives